 This prohibition is open to various interpretations.
 However, the threat of sanctions has caused fears among Texian oil companies that a new tougher bill, which will now operate not only in Russia but worldwide, will sharply reduce their sales.

-According to a CNN report, some of the Texas Republicans believe that the energy companies in their state already feel a lot of pressure in connection with the sanctions.
+According to CNN, some of the Texas Republicans believe that the energy companies in their state are already feeling heavy pressure due to sanctions.
 Recent export statistics show that the sales of oil and gas equipment have never been so low for the past seven years.
 And, it's not just about exporting to Russia.
 The American export of oil and gas equipment to Britain, which is one of the largest gas producers in Europe, is at the lowest level in a decade.
 Last year, its volume was only 160 million dollars.
 Brazil is "in the same boat", as equipment sales to this country have fallen over the past ten years to a record low of 183 million dollars.
 China also showed the lowest demand in the last decade: the volume of US exports to this country was only 179 million dollars.
-In other words, the collapse of those markets that are not subject to the negative impact of sanctions, cause additional damage to US companies that are already suffering from the stagnation of their business in Russia because of the sanctions regime.
+In other words, the collapse of those markets that are not subject to the negative impact of sanctions, cause additional damage to American companies that are already suffering from the stagnation of their business in Russia because of the sanctions regime.